 In addition, many providers have offers in which you are sold a new smartphone along with the contract and pay the price of the smartphone in monthly instalments.
 These contracts are often very tempting; but before opting for such an offer, check if it is not cheaper to buy the contract and the smartphone independently.

 Please note: Providers often try to sell you a mobile phone insurance package along with a new smartphone.
 Contemplate this offer well before opting for it.
 In principle, such insurance packages are not worthwhile.
 You can learn more about them in our chapter "Supplementary insurances".

 With both postpaid and prepaid service, you have the three following options to choose from:

-- With a flat rate, you can make unlimited phone calls, text messages and surf up to a specific data volume.
-Initially, you often benefit from high-speed internet (3G or LTE) until you use up your data volume.
-Then, your internet connection will slow down (GPRS) until the end of the month when you can surf with high-speed internet again.
+- With a flat rate, you can make unlimited phone calls, text messages and surf up to a specific Internet data volume.

-- You can also choose to pay for every call, SMS and every minute of surfing separately.
+- You can also choose to pay for each call, SMS and Internet usage separately.
 This option is usually more expensive than a flat rate or an inclusive package, but you only pay for the services you actually use.
 And there are no hidden costs.

 There are many websites aimed at helping people find the best service rate.
 In particular, the Vergleichsportal Check24 is quite popular.
-On the website of the Consumer Protection Center website ("Verbraucherzenterale"), you can find a Mobile service Checklist that will help you to clarify all the significant issues in advance.
+On the website of the Consumer Protection Center website ("Verbraucherzenterale"), you can find a Mobile service Checklist (in German and other languages) that will help you to clarify all the significant issues in advance.